How much condo dwelling coverage do I need?

 How do you estimate the amount of condo insurance coverage you need?

-To calculate how much insurance you need, let’s assume your condo only has a bare walls-in policy (because this is the most common for HOAs).
-In which case, you will want to go through the following steps.
+To help calculate how much condo dwelling insurance you need, let’s assume your condo only has a bare walls-in policy (because this is the most common for HOAs).

 Calculate how much it would cost to repair or replace the interior of your condo